 For those familiar with the sport, this question may seem ridiculous.
 Picking the “best” paintball gun out of the hundreds available is daunting, to say the least, and determining which is superior to the rest seems like it is completely up to the user.
-However, it’s not hard to see differences in the many markers out there, and, with the help from this buyers guide, you can hopefully find the best paintball gun for you.
+However, it’s not hard to see differences in the many markers out there, and, with help from this guide, you can hopefully find the perfect paintball gun for you.

 Below is a table that includes a selection of paintball guns that span all the price ranges and play styles and many of the common factors that are used to judge a paintball marker, as well as some that can only come with experience in the sport.

 Which one is right for me?